andlo/mycroft-skills-list-gitbook/skills/dice-skill.Dragoncraft89.md

 ### _dice-skill.Dragoncraft89_
 ## Description:
 This skill enables mycroft to generate random numbers for you.
-You either need to specify a range or type of dice e.g. d20.
+You either need to specify a range or type of dice (e.g. d20).

 Perfect whenever you need to generate a random number, but don't have a dice nearby.

 ![](../.gitbook/assets/star.png)

 ### Platform: